39 Caregiver skills for CV

 Leadership Proficiences

-If you displayed strong leadership competency in your previous role, it can give you a competitive edge over other nurses.
+If you displayed strong leadership competency in your previous role, it can give you a competitive edge over other caregivers.
 Leadership is a valuable competency for registered nurses, as it shows the ability to motivate others, work effectively with other medical professionals, and create a productive work environment.

 1. Teamwork and Dependability